only4sim/ZoKrates-DevEase/README.md

 Join us on this transformative journey as we empower developers to unlock the full potential of zero-knowledge proof, fostering privacy, security, and trust on the Moonbeam network.

-*Notes: This project is based on ZoKrates and zk-base-Moonbeam and has been reorganized for JS calls.*
+*Notes: This project is based on ZoKrates and zk-base-Moonbeam and has been reorganized for JS calls.
+We also maintain a [Buidl at Dorahacks](https://dorahacks.io/buidl/7000)*